BIT-Jack/D-GSM/README.md

 ## Dataset
 Dataset used in this paper is the publicly available *INTERACTION Dataset: An INTERnational, Adversarial and Cooperative moTION Dataset in Interactive Driving Scenarios with Semantic Maps.* Subsets denoted as MA, FT, ZS, EP, SR are used in experiments to construct continuous scenarios.
 [INTERACTION](https://interaction-dataset.com/)

+The processed data for running example of the default setting can be download in [Processed Data](https://drive.google.com/file/d/1KVu8kqf9rOQshXAmJV3EGyW5ivyGoYG4/view?usp=share_link)

 ## Plug-and-play quality.
 The proposed approach is plug-and-play.
 As an example, the Social-STGCNN model proposed in paper *Social-STGCNN: A Social Spatio-Temporal Graph Convolutional Neural Network for Human Trajectory Prediction* is adopted as base model in this work.
 The original base model is availble in [base model](https://github.com/abduallahmohamed/Social-STGCNN).